Cover Image for A/B Testing Your Dating Profile: The 2026 Data-Driven Guide to More Matches

 While photos are the undisputed champion of dating profile optimization, the words you use still matter.
 They can be the difference between someone being intrigued enough to send a message or swiping left after liking your photo.
 Applying the A/B testing method here can give you another powerful edge.

-This section proves you're not just relying on looks.
-You're building a comprehensively attractive profile.
+This section proves you are not just relying on looks.
+You are building a comprehensively attractive profile.

 Testing Your Bio: Short & Punchy vs. Detailed & Descriptive